victor-chevillotte/snow-crash/level04/ressources/readme.md

 You should see the flag displayed.

 Congratulations!
-You've successfully exploited the web server to execute the `getflag` command with `flag04` permissions.0
+You've successfully exploited the web server to execute the `getflag` command with `flag04` permissions.